- Modules Intro

 Invoice Corrections are as simple as a manual adjustment to the quantity or dollar amount of a line item.

-Invoice Deletion provides a quick and simple way to remove an invoice and return all associated dollars to the ‘invoicable’ column.
+Invoice Deletion provides a quick and simple way to remove an invoice and return all associated dollars to the ‘invoiceable’ column.
 This eliminates the need for journal entry reversals and simply allows for the invoice to be replaced with new information.

 QuickBooks Integration allows IQ to automatically communicate all supporting invoice information directly to QuickBooks Online via API (or IIF Export if using QuickBooks On-Premise).

-Inventory Manager is a simple, yet powerful, system that is focused on tracking used and customer-owned inventory items.
-It’s simplicity rests in its ability to quickly stock and pull inventory without the use of barcodes.
+Inventory Manager is a simple yet powerful system that is focused on tracking used and customer-owned inventory items.
+Its simplicity rests in its ability to quickly stock and pull inventory without the use of barcodes.
 This method eliminates the time and expense of applying barcodes and syncing data with handheld units while still providing customers and warehouse employees with the quantity and location of the inventory.

 Inventory Tickets, which track stocking and pulling of items, can be stand-alone or generated from within an Order.
 This allows product orders to be created that sell products to a customer and also offer their own inventory at the same time.
 In addition, the labor associated with handling the inventory can be simultaneously tracked, centralizing all information related to the inventory.